Your sketches don't have to be high quality. They just need to convey a sense of what you see around you.

 Clare Walker Leslie

 In today’s accelerated world, it’s important to take time to breathe.
 Literally, of course, but also to breathe in the sights, scents and sounds of nature: to watch a sunset, walk through a park or get away from the city lights so you can really see the stars shine.
-Such examples are easy ways to refresh and energize your body and mind.
-Also, by keeping a journal and practicing a few simple techniques, you can discover a stronger connection to nature.
-Not only will you observe unique events, you’ll feel more alive — awake to the world around you and attuned to your connections to it.
+Such examples are easy ways of connecting with nature.
+Also, by keeping a journal and practicing a few simple techniques, you can build even stronger connections.
+Not only will you observe unique events, you’ll feel more alive — awake and attuned to the world around you.
+It will refresh and energize your body and mind

 That we are drawn to and can be inspired by the natural world should come as no surprise.
 Because human beings evolved in nature, we have an “instinctive love of living things,” according to Edward O. Wilson, the renowned biologist known as “the father of biodiversity.”
 Wilson calls this instinct biophilia, and says our inherent capacity to “draw deep excitement and pleasure” from nature has been and always will be essential to our survival.